L9Manuel9/cybersecurity-skills/skills-projects/Wireless Security/README.md

 ## Key Takeaways
 - Demonstrates how easily users can be tricked into connecting to rogue networks.
-- Stresses the importance of maintaining strict network SSID management and utilizing secure connections like VPNs.
+- Reminds us of the fact that the most powerful measure to secure a network is a strict network SSID management and traffic encryption with services like VPNs.